AndyCYao/IPFS-Rest-API/README.md

 ```

 #### Unit Tests
 in the `rest` folder there are unit tests for most endpoints.
 Begin testing with `python test.py`.
-Note `ipfs daemon` must be running to test the `add` and `delete` endpoint
+Note `ipfs daemon` must be running to test the `add` and `delete` endpoints.

 #### Repo Organization
 The REST api is created with `flask` framework. the key files are